ZevVladimir/ATHENA/README.md

 # Current State as of 04//2025

 ## Data Requirements
 You need the particle data from a GADGET simulation and the .hdf5 output file from SPARTA.
-We used the Erebos suite of simulations for our work.
+We used the Erebos suite of simulations for our work which is freely available at http://erebos.astro.umd.edu/erebos/.
+The snapshot files are found under snaps/ and the halo catalogues under rockstar_cats_200m_bnd.
+The naming scheme of of these simulations is what is expected for the code.

 ## Python Dependencies
 - I make use of a customized shap fork that is also publicly available at https://github.com/ZevVladimir/shap.
 This is done to just allow for ease of adjusting different fontsizes as well as adjusting certain features in the plots that I want hidden or not.
 This should only impact code run in make_shap_plots.py.